K3L3CHI/Enterprise-Network-Simulation-Lab/README.md

 This is my self-built **Enterprise IT Home Lab** where I simulate how real organizations manage users, networks, security, and updates.

 I am currently working as an **E-Fraud & Forensic investigation Analyst**, but I have a strong passion for **Networks, configuration, routing, switching and Systems Administration** .
-Basically, how the netork topology work and how we users interact through them, along side ways to secure it .
+Basically, how the network topology works and how we users interact through them, along side ways to secure it .
 This lab is my way of learning step by step and documenting the journey publicly.

 Built using **VirtualBox**, with Windows Server 2016 and Windows 10 workstations.